beqagerliAni/contract-agent/README.md

 | `OPENAI_EMBEDDINGS_MODEL` | no | defaults to `text-embedding-3-small` |
 | `PORT` | no | defaults to `3001` |

-Note that `.env.example` currently lists only the first two — the webhook key and the embeddings model are read directly from `process.env`.

 ### Scripts